Chia-Lo/TCR-signal-strength-modulates-antigen-specific-CD8-T-cell-pathogenicity-in-non-obese-diabetic-mice/README.md

 ## Citation

-If you use this code in your research, please cite our paper [TCR signal strength modulates antigen-specific CD8+ T cell pathogenicity in non-obese diabetic mice].
+If you use this code in your research, please cite our paper [Thymic self-recognition-mediated TCR signal strength modulates antigen-specific CD8+ T cell pathogenicity in non-obese diabetic mice].

 ## Contact